Floyd Cardoz Dead, ‘Top Chef Masters’ Star Dies Of Coronavirus At 59

-Chef Floyd Cardoz has died of COVID-19, as reported by Indian media outlet Scroll.in.
+Chef Floyd Cardoz has died of novel coronavirus (COVID-19), as reported by Indian media outlet Scroll.in.
 Cardoz, known for appearing on Top Chef Masters, was 59.

 Cardoz was the co-owner of two restaurants in India, The Bombay Canteen and O Pedro, both located in Mumbai.
 Both restaurants’ respective websites list him as the culinary director.
 Hunger Inc, the parent company of both restaurants, released a statement.